StevenGann/stevengann.github.io/_posts/2026-01-21-Homelab-Lessons-2.md

     ha_pi:R -- L:ha
 ```

-THat's a whole lot, and it doesn't include a lot of smaller things like home automation sensors and controllers, the Synology NAS that's still in service, 3D printers, security cameras, and more.
+That's a whole lot, and it doesn't include a lot of smaller things like home automation sensors and controllers, the Synology NAS that's still in service, 3D printers, security cameras, and more.
 Those things are all worth their own blog post later, we're focusing on infrastructure today.

 ## The Monolith